alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/3-data/Recipe.md

 # Data Recipe

 The [data](../../../java-to-kotlin/src/main/java/nl/rabobank/kotlinmovement/recipes/data) package has two JPA `entities` and two `repositories`.
-As we have configured `JPA` in the `kotlin-maven-plugin`, only thing we have to do is convert the classes and make some small adjustments to the
+As we have configured `JPA` in the `kotlin-maven-plugin`, only thing we have to do is converting the classes and make some small adjustments to the
 Kotlin code.